-Ref Option Issues Addressed Impact on Current/Future Demand Council's Role; Funding M1 Collect data on participation and set out rates and use audit data mentioned above for kerbside recycling collections (and food scraps, once started), by locality Better understanding of the community's use of council services and opportunities for education and engagement Will enable Council to identify localities where there is low participation in services, or high contamination, and target education and engagement accordingly Provider; Rates and levy M2 Increase monitoring where necessary to provide more information on non-household waste streams Better quality data on wider range of waste types and sources, including farm waste Addresses some current gaps in understanding on certain waste streams.
-Better data could enable Council to improve and target services more appropriately Regulator, Provider; Rates and levy
+Ref Option Issues Addressed Impact on Current/Future Demand Council's Role; Funding M1 Collect data on participation and set out rates and use audit data mentioned above for kerbside recycling collections (and food scraps, once started), by locality Better understanding of the community's use of council services and opportunities for education and engagement Will enable Council to identify localities where there is low participation in services, or high contamination, and target education and engagement accordingly Provider; Rates and levy M2 Increase monitoring where necessary to provide more information on non- household waste streams Better quality data on wider range of waste types and sources, including farm waste Addresses some current gaps in understanding on certain waste streams.
+Better data could enable Council to improve and target services more appropriately Regulator, Provider; Rates and levy weighbridges - e.g. seek funding, or used to report by weight at these facilities use a nearby weighbridge, or install a weighbridge М3 Waste must be charged by volume at three of the four RTS, with conversion factors used to report by weight More accurate charging and measuring of waste quantities at these facilities Provider Rates and levy -- -- ---- -- -- -- ----------------------------

-- Confidential - Internal Use Only Policy # PM Version No: File Ref: Page 11 of 28 Date: 11/2023 File name: Review date: Owner: Group Manager - Infrastructure measuring of waste quantities at these facilities
+- Confidential - Internal Use Only Policy # PM Version No: File Ref: 12/8390 Page 11 of 28 Date: 11/2023 Adopted: 30 October 2024 Review date: 2029 Owner: Group Manager - Infrastructure